-When faced with difficult questions, United Methodists have historically relied on listening to one another as a means of hearing God speak and call us to action.
+When faced with difficult questions like these, United Methodists have historically relied on listening to one another as a means of hearing God speak and call us to action.
 Joining with members of a Sunday School class, small group, or getting together over coffee to wrestle together with big questions can open our hearts and lives to the work of the Holy Spirit.

 Although The United Methodist Book of Discipline states, "We believe war is incompatible with the teachings and example of Christ" (Book of Discipline, ¶165, C), it also acknowledges that United Methodists are not in agreement about the use of force.
 Our Social Principles read, "Some of us believe that war, and other acts of violence, are never acceptable to Christians.
 We also acknowledge that many Christians believe that, when peaceful alternatives have failed, the force of arms may regretfully be preferable to unchecked aggression, tyranny and genocide" (Book of Discipline, ¶164, I).
 This leaves us to live with and in the tension.

 Thankfully, we have one another to help us hear God speaking to our hearts.
-Honest and respectful conversations with other people of faith about these issues are a means of allowing the Holy Spirit to touch our hearts through the words of another.
+Honest and respectful conversations among people of faith are a means of grace that allows the Holy Spirit to touch our hearts through the words of others.

 Thinking it through together